NataliaLamberova/NataliaLamberova.github.io/_pages/teaching.md

 ## CURRENT TEACHING

+**University of Texas at Dallas**, ***School of Economic, Political and Policy Sciences*** (Spring 2023)

+* Research Design II

+Often the goal of social science research is to figure out the causal effect of one variable on another.
+This task is generally straightforward if one can perform an experiment, randomizing the “treatment” variable of interest.
+However, in social sciences such experimentation is often impossible - we cannot randomize treatments of interest, such as which countries get democracy, what policies are adopted by a state, or who is exposed to violence.
+This course covers both experimentation in social sciences,  and clarification of the conditions under which estimates made using non-experimental data can be given a causal interpretation.
+We will cover a variety of designs and methods, including experiments, matching, regression, panel methods, difference-in-differences, synthetic control methods, instrumental variable estimation, regression discontinuity designs, and sensitivity analyses.
+The toolkit you build during this course will apply to any discipline in which investigators seek to make causal statements even if full randomization of the treatment is not possible.

+Students get free access to short courses on DataCamp to prepare themselves for the coding part of this course.
+[Link to DataCamp for UTD students](#link)

 **University of Texas at Dallas**, ***School of Economic, Political and Policy Sciences*** (Fall 2022)

  * Topics in Science, Technology and Institutions: from Writing to Cryptocurrency